Spring wave of coronavirus crashes across 38 states as hospitalizations increase

-Thirty-eight states have reported an increase during the past week in the number of people hospitalized with covid-19, the illness caused by the virus, according to a Washington Post analysis of data provided by the Department of Health and Human Services.
+Thirty-eight states have reported an increase during the past week in the number of people hospitalized with covid-19, the disease caused by the virus, according to a Washington Post analysis of data provided by the Department of Health and Human Services.

-But the national statistics fail to capture the intensity of the coronavirus emergency in the hotspots.
+But the national statistics don’t capture the intensity of the coronavirus emergency in the hotspots.
 Michigan reported more than 10,000 new infections on Tuesday alone.
 The state on Wednesday reported an average of 46 deaths a day, up from 16 a month earlier.

 “We’re still climbing, unfortunately,” said Nicholas Gilpin, system medical director for infection prevention at Beaumont Health, which runs eight hospitals in the Detroit area and has more than 800 patients hospitalized.